The Call for Proposals for the 2025 Annual Conference

-Proposals are now being accepted for the 47th Annual Conference of the Eastern Educational Research Association, to be held in Clearwater, FL February 8-9, 2024.
+Proposals are now being accepted for the 48th Annual Conference of the Eastern Educational Research Association, to be held in Hilton Head, SC February 20-21, 2025.
 The EERA conference is held each spring and brings together the leading scholars from the eastern United States.
 The refereed conference typically hosts over 300 scholars, meaning that the conference is small enough to network and connect with colleagues, but large enough to offer a wide range of ideas, research methods, and topics.

 The program will consist of papers and other formats for educational research presentations that have been accepted by the review committee.
-All submissions will be reviewed by at least two scholars or practitioners in the field of education.
-For more details and/or to submit a proposal visit our website: http://www.eeraorganization.org.
+All submissions will be reviewed by at least two scholars or practitioners in the field of education. .

 Paper Presentation